 </div>

-as both a library and framework, rené offers ready-to-use elements with a consistent, customizable structure. this creates a common ground for designers, developers, and AI tools to work together seamlessly.
+as both a library and framework, rené offers ready-to-use elements with a consistent, customizable structure. a common ground for designers, developers, and ai tools to work together seamlessly.

 menu item